-• Modify the ticket e.g., Escalate its priority, close it, reassign it, rename it, add tags, etc.
+- Modify the ticket e.g., Escalate its priority, close it, reassign it, rename it, add tags, etc.

-Date & time attributes (like Pending till or Escalation at) can be specified in absolute or relative terms.
+Date & time attributes (like Pending till or Escalation at) can be specified in absolute or relative terms. - Send an email or SMS Either to the customer, the agent who owns the ticket, or every agent in the system.